-- Accurately maintain and record both entries and show results, and aid exhibitors in determining their eligibility. - (ii) Keep a complete set of results and judges' score sheets on file for at least one year from the show date. - (iii) Oversee any and all show-related fees, such as: entry fees, judges' fees, stable fees; office charges; and medications testing fees, (if applicable) membership and competition licensing fees collected on behalf of RA.
+- (i) Accurately maintain and record both entries and show results, and aid exhibitors in determining their eligibility. - (ii) Keep a complete set of results and judges' score sheets on file for at least one year from the show date (not necessary when using Nominate). - (iii) Oversee any and all show-related fees, such as: entry fees, judges' fees, stable fees; office charges; and medications testing fees, (if applicable). - (iv) Be present on the grounds for the show's duration.

-- (iv) Be responsible for checking entries to ensure that exhibitors and owners are current RA members, and that horse competition licenses reflect current ownership. - (v) Be present on the grounds for the show's duration.
 If an emergency arises and the show secretary is unable to fulfill his/her duties, an acting secretary should be appointed.
-He/she must meet RA requirements. - (vi) Be responsible for upholding all RA rules and regulations. - (vii) Ensure that the classification requirements for the event are being met, and to keep proper documentation in case of a protest.
+He/she must meet RA requirements.

+- (v) Be responsible for upholding all RA rules and regulations. - (vi) Ensure that the classification requirements for the event are being met, and keep proper documentation in case of a protest.